simonlindholm/decomp-permuter/authserver/README.md

 - Install Erlang and rebar3 (https://www.rebar3.org/docs/getting-started).
 - Copy `config/sys-example.config` to `config/sys.config`, changing it appropriately.
   `docker_image` should probably point to an image on Docker Hub instead of a local image.
-- Run `./run.sh` to start the server interactively.
+- Run `rebar3 compile`.
-- Make a request to `http://localhost:<port>/setup` and follow the instructions there.
+- Run `./setup.erl` and follow the instructions there.
   This will set the `priv_seed` part of sys.config, and set up an initial trusted client.
-- Stop the server with `q().`.
 - Set up a reverse proxy that forwards HTTPS traffic from an external port or route to HTTP for the port in sys.config, e.g. using Nginx or Traefik.
   If applicable, configure your firewall to let the external port through.